helium/HIP/0024-transfer-hotspot-percentage-ownership.md

 is accepted and the gateway's owner is updated in the ledger.

 5. The hotspot appears in both the sender's hotspot list and as well as the recipient's hotspot list.
-The respective hotspot ownership percentages are reflected within the hotspot list.
+The respective hotspot ownership percentages are reflected accordingly.

 ## Implement the transaction in the helium-wallet client